2019-SOW-DEV-008/BowlingGame/README.md

 Software Specifications :
 Used XCode 10.2 with macOS Mojave 10.14.4
-Used Swift 5 to develop the Game
+Swift Version 5 is used to develop the Game

 Problem Description